stephanianevado/learning/freecodecamp/star-wars-drum-machine/README.md

-#Drum Machine
+#Star Wars Music Machine

-This is my third test after finishing the freeCodeCamp online course about Front End Development Libraries.
+This is my alternative third test after finishing the freeCodeCamp online course about Front End Development Libraries.
+In this version I decided to switch up a bit to create a Star Wars Music Machine with my favorite soundtracks <3!!!
 The test had the following requirements:

 User Story #1: I should be able to see an outer container with a corresponding id="drum-machine" that contains all other elements.